oriole-rpms/postgres/README.md

-# images
+# postgres
-All images used to build oriolepg rpms
+Building orioledb postgres with the lines required to run the orioledb extension